Land as Body. Body as Land.

 When we remember that we belong to the Land

 we remember that we belong to each other.

-Her academic and personal creative work reflects Land based climate justice leadership, Land-based wellness and Inter-National Indigenous Birth work.
+Her academic and personal creative work reflects Land based climate justice leadership, Land-based wellness and Inter-National Traditional Birth work.

 She is also the Co-Founder of UATÊ STORIED LEARNING, community partner of Indigenous Womxn Climb and the Nesting Doula Collective.